Salastil/Amazon-Gotify-DeliveryNotifier/README.md

 ## TODO:

-Write command line option to enter in tracking urls using argparse ie: "amazongotifynotifier.py -a https://amazon.com/trackingurlhere"
+Write command line options to enter in tracking urls using argparse ie: "amazongotifynotifier.py -a https://amazon.com/trackingurlhere" or -q for squelching print statements.